Back to blog

 Update on writeWrite DB and cache togetherRead-after-write matters and write latency can afford it

-A reasonable default is TTL plus invalidate on write: TTL protects against missed invalidations, and invalidation protects the user from waiting for TTL.
+A comfortable default is TTL plus invalidate on write.
+The two cover each other: the TTL catches any invalidation you miss, and invalidation spares the user from waiting out the full TTL.

 Cache-aside